noltron000-coursework/herd-immunity/README.md

 ## Goals
 - Finish the code in these files to create a working simulation that creates log files of major events.
 - Design your program to follow the rules of the simulation.
-- Get your data for virus name, mortality rate, and reproductive rate from [this Guardian article](how-ebola-compares).
+- Get your data for virus name, mortality rate, and reproductive rate from [this article](how-ebola-compares).
 - During every time step of the simulation, **every sick person** should randomly interact with **100 other people** in the population.
 	The chance of a sick person infecting a person that they interact with is the virus's reproductive rate.